sanyadureja/CodeClause_project_Fake-News-Detection/README.md

 # CodeClause_project_Fake-News-Detection

-• Developed a Logistic Regression-based and DecisionTreeClassifier-based Fake News Detector using Machine Learning techniques.
+• Developed a Logistic Regression-Based and DecisionTreeClassifier-Based Fake News Detector using Machine Learning techniques.

 • Performed Data Cleaning and Data Pre-Processing steps such as Stopwords removal, Stemming of words etc.